$0 Northwest Territories Adoption Quick-Start Checklist

 Ground travel from many NWT communities is seasonal and extremely slow.
 In practice, almost all regional travel to Yellowknife for adoption matters involves flying.

-These travel costs are typically eligible for the federal Adoption Expenses Tax Credit.
+Some travel costs may be eligible for the federal Adoption Expenses Tax Credit; check current CRA instructions for the applicable rules.

 Free Download